 12. Add 2 cups of water.

-13. Next add salt as required and mix well.
+13. Next add salt to taste and mix well.

-14. Pressure cook for 3 to 4 whistles or till the potatoes are done.
+14. Pressure cook for 3 to 4 whistles on medium heat, or till the potatoes are done (fork tender).
+When the pressure drops naturally in the cooker, then only open the lid.

-16. Open the lid and simmer the aloo sabzi by pressing a few cooked potatoes with the spoon on the sides of the cooker.
+16. Open the lid and mash a few cooked potatoes against the sides of the cooker.

-18. Once done, sprinkle some ½ teaspoon garam masala powder.
+18. Once done, sprinkle in ½ teaspoon garam masala powder.

 19. Also, add 1 teaspoon dry mango powder (amchur powder).
 Mix well and garnish with some coriander leaves.

-1. Knead 2.5 to 3 cups whole wheat flour (atta) into a stiff dough with water and oil.
+1. Knead 2.5 to 3 cups whole wheat flour (atta) into a stiff dough adding water as needed and 1 teaspoon oil.

 2. Make small balls of the dough.